Advance Your Personalization Skills

 Leung recently collaborated with a developer to create a reusable app that displays weather conditions.
 She uses the app on this project to display personalized weather conditions for an email subscriber’s home city.
 She uses a custom content block to reference the app.

-- Select Installed Packages from the Account dropdown menu.
+- Select Setup from the settings dropdown menu.

-- Click New on the Installed Packages page.
+- Click on Installed Packages and then click New on the Installed Packages page.

 - When the New Package Details form loads, enter

 Local Weatherin the Name field, enter a description, and click Save.